yonghwanjang0/Image_Detection_at_Video/README.md

 * Select video files folder.
 * Copy the image file with the pattern you want to find to the '/template' folder. (please input only one image.)
 * Press Button Start or Keyboard F2 Button.
-* Whenever matching pattern is found at file, timestamp is printed in the result window.
+* Whenever matching pattern is found at file, timestamp result is printed in the result window.
 * When the work starts, it scans all media files in the selected folder.

 ## result